Introduction

 Te Anau to Milford

 Te Anau to Milford and back is 240 km (144 miles).
-An eight hour day is needed if you plan to take in the many scenic sights and short walks along the way, and do a boat cruise on Milford Sound.
+An eight hour day is needed if you plan to take in the scenic sights and short walks along the way, and do a boat cruise on Milford Sound.

 Queenstown to Milford